thakurtanya/kontikilabsDevelopers/doc/source/GitHub-Pipeline.rst

 **Entity Model**

-In this version we have replaced the previous Flashtext and FuzzyWuzzy based entity extraction method with a **CRF based Entity Recognition model**.
+In this version, we have replaced the previous Flashtext and FuzzyWuzzy based entity extraction method with a **CRF based Entity Recognition model**.

 ================================
 Alter NLU Engine Response Format